 Why Should You Clean And Maintain Your Treadmill?

 To prolong the lifespan of your treadmill and its components, you need to take good care of it.
-With daily or weekly use of the treadmill, the wear and tear of regular use will start to affect the performance of the treadmill.
-To avoid problems, you’d be required to clean it and maintain it on a regular basis.
+With daily or weekly use of the treadmill, regular wear and tear will start to affect its performance.
+To avoid problems, clean it and maintain it on a regular basis.

-With regular cleaning, you can also do a few essential maintenance checks.
-This will help you to identify if there are any technical issues with the treadmill.
-It will also keep the treadmill noise down, as dust and dirt does build up on your treadmill and cause extra noise.
+Along with regular cleaning, there are a few essential maintenance checks you can do on your own.
+This will help you to identify any technical issues with the treadmill.
+It will also keep treadmill noise down, as dust and dirt does build up on your treadmill and cause extra noise.
 By cleaning the deck, you’re reducing the amount of friction that can break the belt down over time.

-By keeping the motor clean and dust-free, you’ll help to keep it running at its maximum capacity.
-Maintenance and cleaning not only help to keep your treadmill safe, but they can help save you money in the long run, as treadmill parts can be expensive when you need to replace something!
+Keeping the motor clean and dust-free also helps keep it running at its maximum capacity.
+Maintenance and cleaning not only help to keep your treadmill safe, but they can help save you money in the long run, as treadmill parts can be expensive when you need to replace something.